microbit-sam/microbit-docs/docs/ubit/radio.md

 <br/>
 ####<div style='color:#a71d5d; display:inline-block'>int</div> <div style='color:#795da3; display:inline-block'>getRSSI</div>()
 #####Description
 Retrieves the current RSSI for the most recent packet.
+The return value is measured in -dbm.
+The higher the value, the stronger the signal.
+Typical values are in the range -42 to -128.